Scattered Spider

-Scattered Spider, also referred to as UNC3944 and, more recently identified as ShinyHunters, is a hacking group mostly made up of teens and young adults believed to live in the United States and the United Kingdom.
-The group is believed to be affiliated with cybercriminal network, "The Com", or more specifically the Hacker Com, a subset of The Com.
+Scattered Spider, also referred to as UNC3944 and more recently identified as ShinyHunters, is a hacking group mostly made up of teens and young adults believed to live in the United States and the United Kingdom.
+The group is believed to be affiliated with cybercriminal network "The Com", or more specifically "the Hacker Com", a subset of The Com.

 The group gained notoriety for their involvement in the hacking and extortion of Caesars Entertainment and MGM Resorts International, two of the largest casino and gambling companies in the United States.
 Scattered Spider has also targeted Visa, Marks & Spencer, PNC Financial Services, Transamerica, New York Life Insurance, Synchrony Financial, Truist Bank, Twilio, and JLR.

 Members of Scattered Spider have been connected with the hacks against Snowflake cloud storage customers in the US.
 More recently, members of Scattered Spider have been connected with the hacks against Qantas, the flag carrier of Australia.

-The Scattered Spider group is now believed to be part of, or identical to, the ShinyHunters cybercriminal group.
+A collective of cybercrime groups, including Scattered Spider, Lapsus$ and ShinyHunters was forged in 2025, and has created at least 16 Telegram channels since August 8, 2025.

 Names

 The group's most common name as used in press releases and by journalists is Scattered Spider, though many other names have been attributed to the group.
 Star Fraud, Octo Tempest, Scatter Swine, and Muddled Libra have all been names used to refer to the group previously.

-Scattered Spider is a component of a larger global hacking community, known as "the Community" or "The Com", itself having members who have hacked major American technology companies.
+Scattered Spider is a component of a larger global hacking community, known as "The Community" or "The Com", itself having members who have hacked major American technology companies.

 History

 Scattered Spider is believed to have been founded in May 2022, when the group was focused on attacks on telecommunications firms.
 The group utilized SIM swap scams, multi-factor authentication fatigue attacks, and phishing by SMS and Telegram.
 The group typically exploited the security bug CVE-2015-2291, a cybersecurity issue in Windows' anti-DoS software, to terminate security software, allowing the group to evade detection.
 The group is believed to have a deep understanding of Microsoft Azure, the ability to conduct reconnaissance in cloud computing platforms powered by Google Workspace and AWS, and utilizes legitimately-developed remote-access tools.

 The group later became known for targeting critical infrastructure prior to moving on to its 2023 casino hacks.
-In 2025, DataBreaches.net reported that Scattered Spider have merged with ShinyHunters or vice versa.
+In 2025, DataBreaches.net reported that Scattered Spider had merged with ShinyHunters or vice versa.

 Casino hacks (2023)

 Scattered Spider gained access to both Caesars' and MGM's internal systems through the use of social engineering.
-The group was able to bypass multi-factor authentication technologies by attaining login credentials and one-time passwords.
+The group was able to bypass multi-factor authentication technologies by obtaining login credentials and one-time passwords.
 The group claims that it targeted MGM due to them catching the group attempting to rig slot machines in their favor.